Olive oil regulation and adulteration: Background of regulation

-The International Olive Council (IOC) is an intergovernmental organization based in Madrid, Spain, with 16 member states plus the European Union.
+The International Olive Council (IOC) is an intergovernmental organization with 16 member states plus the European Union based in Madrid, Spain.
 It promotes olive oil around the world by tracking production, defining quality standards, and monitoring authenticity.
 More than 98 percent of the world's olives are grown in IOC member nations.
-The United States is not a member of the IOC, and the US Department of Agriculture does not legally recognize its classifications (such as extra-virgin olive oil).
-On October 25, 2011, the United States adopted new olive oil standards, a revision of those that have been in place since 1948, which affect importers and domestic growers and producers by ensuring conformity with the benchmarks commonly accepted in the U.S. and abroad.

 The IOC officially governs 95 per cent of international production and holds great influence over the rest.
 IOC terminology is precise, but it can lead to confusion between the words that describe production and the words used on retail labels.
 Olive oil is classified by how it was produced, by its chemistry, and by its flavor.
 All production begins by transforming the olive fruit into olive paste.
 This paste is then malaxed to allow the microscopic oil droplets to concentrate.
 The oil is extracted by means of pressure (traditional method) or centrifugation (modern method).
 After extraction the remnant solid substance, called pomace, still contains a small quantity of oil.